- Local Rules

 Criminal Justice Act

 - IMPORTANT INFORMATION: To ensure timely processing of all CJA vouchers please verify all information is correct prior to submitting your expenses for payment.
 Our office will review voucher form types, hourly rates, compensation maximums, mileage rates, signatures, and receipt attachments.
 All individuals performing services are required to register with DUNS and System Award Management (SAM), therefore, review the link below associated with this requirement.
 Failure to properly fill out your vouchers will delay your payments.
 For further guidance please read the "Do's"" and "Don'ts" and review the Quick Links for additional information on CJA guidelines and policy.
-If you are looking to apply to be a member of the CJA panel of attorneys please submit a CJA Panel Application.
-To view the current Listing of CJA panel attorneys see General Order GO-12-05.

 - Register for DUNS/System Award Management (SAM)